Part 2, The Allies Return

 Shortly before H-Hour, the appointed time for the landings to take place, allied bombers struck at the German command station in Caen, as fighter-bombers strafed military installations and barracks in the city.
 Then, right before the landings, the navy took over.
 Flares and flashes lit up the coast as the pre-planned naval bombardment began at 5 am.

 The spectacle of the invasion fleet, now belching fire and metal on the Germans, was astounding.
 The seascape between Vierville-sur-Mer in the west and Merville in the east was crammed with thousands of Allied vessels.
 All of the heavy fire emanated from the fleet’s heavyweights, the battleships and the cruisers.
-Only the fleet’s 75 destroyers remained silent as they followed orders not to fire until 40 minutes before the first wave of Allied troops head the beaches.
+Only the fleet’s 75 destroyers remained silent as they followed orders not to fire until 40 minutes before the first wave of Allied troops head towards the beaches.

 “The [ships] came, rank after relentless rank, ten lanes wide, twenty miles across, five thousand ships of every description,” wrote a journalist that morning.
 “Coast Guard cutters, buoy-layers and motor launches” and “a formidable array of 702 warships.”

-Already, at 4.30 am, 132 men of the 4th and 24th Cavalry Squadrons had assailed the island of St Marcouf, just off the Cotentin peninsula, two hours before the main landings along the coastline.
+Already, at 4.30 am, 132 troops of the 4th and 24th Cavalry Squadrons had assailed the island of St Marcouf, just off the Cotentin peninsula, two hours before the main landings along the coastline.
 Their mission was to clear enemy minefields and German observation points.
 They found the mines but no Germans.

 Meanwhile, overhead, hundreds of US Eighth Air Force B-17 Flying Fortresses and other bombers streamed towards the coastline.
 For over half an hour before the assault forces reaching the beach, some 1,365 American bombers began dumping 2,796 tons of bombs on targets spread along the coast, adding to the destruction caused by British bombers the night before.
 When the bombardment lifted long minutes later, 4,000 barges and landing craft began separating themselves from the fleet and heading for the coastline.
 Within them, heavily armed but anxious Allied troops waited to reach the sable sand of France.